realm/SwiftLint/README.md

-   help      Display general or command-specific help lint      Print lint warnings and errors for the Swift files in the current directory (default command) version   Display the current version of SwiftLint
+   help      Display general or command-specific help lint      Print lint warnings and errors for the Swift files in the current directory (default command) rules     Display the list of rules and examples version   Display the current version of SwiftLint
 ```